laurenlgoss/e-commerce-back-end/README.md

 Each route offers a `GET`, `POST`, `PUT`, and `DELETE` HTTP method.

-To `POST` or `PUT` a new product, the request body should be formatted as follows:
+To `POST` or `PUT` a product, the request body should be formatted as follows:

 ```bash
 {